BlueBrain/atlas-densities/README.rst

         --measurements-path=data/ccfv2/measurements/measurements.csv         \
         --output-path=data/ccfv2/measurements/lit_densities.csv

 fit-average-densities
 ---------------------
-Estimate average cell densities of brain regions in hierarchy for the cell types with markers listed in gene-config`.
+Estimate average cell densities of brain regions in hierarchy for the cell types with markers listed in `gene-config`.

-need?
-first_estimates.csv
-data/ccfv2/measurements/lit_densities.csv
-measurements/homogeneous_regions.csv
+TODO:

-check if default homogenous-regions-path is ok
+* check if default homogenous-regions-path is ok
+* where to get fit_average_densities_config.yaml

 .. code-block:: bash